Sen. Daniel Inouye’s widow christens warship bearing her late husband’s name

-There were lei around the necks of dignitaries and a giant one on the warship itself as Irene Hirano Inouye, the ship’s sponsor, smashed a bottle of Champagne on the bow of the future USS Daniel Inouye, which is under construction.
+There were flowery leis around the necks of dignitaries and a giant one on the warship itself as Irene Hirano Inouye, the senator’s wife and the ship’s sponsor, smashed a bottle of Champagne on the bow of the future USS Daniel Inouye, which is under construction.

-Her late husband was a Medal of Honor recipient who broke racial barriers in Congress represented Hawaii in the U.S. Senate for a half-century until his death in 2012.
+Her late husband was a Medal of Honor recipient who broke racial barriers in Congress and represented Hawaii in the U.S. Senate as a Democrat for a half-century until his death in 2012.
 He lost his right arm in combat in World War II in Italy with the mostly Japanese American 442nd Regimental Combat Team.
 He died in 2012.

 The ship’s motto — “Go For Broke” — was borrowed from the 442nd.

-U.S. Sen. Mazie Hirono thanked the ship’s crew for “continuing in the tradition of Sen. Inouye’s service to our country.”
+U.S. Sen. Mazie Hirono, of Hawaii, thanked the ship’s crew for “continuing in the tradition of Sen. Inouye’s service to our country.”

 In the Senate, Inouye served as chairman of the powerful Senate Appropriations Committee.
-Maine Sen. Susan Collins, who served with him, praised the senator’s valor, his spirit and his friendship.
+Maine Sen. Susan Collins, a Republican who served with him, praised Inouye’s valor, spirit and friendship.

-She noted that Inouye visited Bath Iron Works in 1961, while serving in the U.S. House, for the launching of the USS Leahy.
-She said that Inouye was a strong supporter of naval sea power.
+Inouye visited Bath Iron Works in 1961, while serving in the U.S. House, for the launching of the USS Leahy, she noted.
+He was a strong supporter of naval sea power, she said.

 Irene Hirano Inouye said her husband felt that a strong military is necessary to ensure peace.